Summary

 - Uninstall Sage 50 on the workstation.
 See How do I uninstall without harming my data?.

-- Reinstall a new to a new data path that contains at least two folders (Example E:\Accounting\Peachdata) sharing the Accounting folder.
+- Reinstall a new to a new data path that contains at least two folders (Example E:\Accounting\Peachdata).
+In this example, Accounting is the shared folder.

-- Move all of the individual company folders, and the Forms folder from the old data path to the new one.
+- Move all of the individual company folders, and Forms, from the old data path to the new one.

 - Proceed to the next section from the workstation.